sagarbadeshrestha/Inverted-Pendulum/README.md

 # Inverted-Pendulum
-State Space Modelling, Simulating, and Animating inverted pendulum on a card
+State Space Modelling, Simulating, and Animating inverted pendulum on a cart